etendosoftware/docs/compiled_docs.md

  - In the module `com.etendoerp.copilot.openapi.purchase` there is a dataset with the basic configuration of the **Copilot Purchase Expert**.
 It can be imported in the `Application`>`General Setup` > `Enterpice Model` > `Enterprise module management` window.

- - After importing the configuration, it is necessary to configure the OpenAI model for the imported **Copilot App** and click [Sync OpenAI Assistant](https://docs.etendo.software/latest/setup.md#sync-open-ai-assistant-button) button to create the corresponding assistant.
+ - After importing the configuration, it is necessary to configure the OpenAI model for the imported **Assistant** and click [Sync Assistant](https://docs.etendo.software/latest/setup.md#sync-open-ai-assistant-button) button to create the corresponding assistant.

  - Finally, give access to the role and configure the permissions in [Role](https://docs.etendo.software/latest/setup.md#role-window) Window.